flexadecimal/personal_web/skills.markdown

 I am very acquainted with Java.

-I am an avid Minecraft player and probably have over 1,500 hours.
-Seriously.
+I am an avid Minecraft player and probably have over 4000 hours!

 I understand the worldgen steps somewhat, and am familiar with the Block ID registration system, enums as block properties, and some other Forge concepts like pre-init, init, and post-init.